 - Medical Sciences Council – Medical Radiation Technologists and Medical Laboratory Sciences

 - Psychologist Board for New Zealand

 The intention of the HPI is to make access as simple as possible by collating many sector databases into one national index.
 Reducing the duplication of systems and effort across the sector associated with sourcing and maintaining practitioner, organisation and facility data, is a main aim of the HPI.
-Another of the HPI’s objectives is to avoid duplication of management effort wherever possible.

 The HPI was developed by the Ministry of Health in consultation with health sector stakeholders.
 A Sector Advisory Group with strong healthcare sector representation was convened to help guide the development of the HPI.
 At a later date, an HPI Sector Integration Advisory Group was established to advise the Ministry of Health on the sector integration and ongoing governance of the HPI.